 Sleep allows body to shut down non-vital systems and begin repairing.
 When you shorten your sleep cycle, your body gets less time to rest.
 This restlessness may trigger migraine headaches.

 Women suffer from migraines more than their male counterparts.
 The main factor that may trigger severe migraine headache is hormonal changes.
 Studies have shown that women experience migraine attacks more during puberty, pregnancy and menstrual cycle.

 Hunger and dehydration are also among the most common triggers of migraine headache.
 So, don’t skip meals and keep yourself adequately hydrated by drinking plenty of water to avoid migraine attack.

-Most of us need a dose of caffeine to remain active and get us going.
+Most of us need a dose of caffeine to remain active and keep going.
 However, for migraine sufferers caffeine may act as a trigger.
 If you are used to consuming large amount of caffeinated drinks, cutting down on caffeine consumption can cause migraine aches.
-On other hand, for those who take less amount of caffeine, increasing its amount may trigger migraine.
+On the other hand, for those who take less amount of caffeine, increasing its amount may trigger migraine.

 Chocolate is among the main triggers of migraine headaches.
 For most of the migraine sufferers, it is the culprit for causing pain while for others it’s perfectly ok.
 Caffeine found in the chocolate may be the reason behind migraine headache.

 Sulfites used as preservatives in red wine have been linked with migraine headache.
 Alcohol is one of the most commonly reported triggers for migraine.
 Alcohol in any drink causes increased blood flow to the brain and may also cause dehydration.
 Both are the causes of migraine headache.